I. Eligibility Requirements

 Oklahoma is among the top two states in the number of Veterans Centers providing intermediate to skilled nursing care for its Veterans.
 All centers undergo annual inspections by the U.S. Veterans Administration, the Oklahoma State Department of Health and follows the guidelines established by other health and safety agencies.
 Professional personnel provide diversified health services for every facet of complete health care in the Veterans Centers.
 These health services include but are not limited to laboratory, x-ray, pharmaceutical, dietary, social, and recreational.
 Thus, a well-rounded state Veterans program is created to administer care not otherwise available to over 1,400 Oklahoma Veterans.
 The Veterans Centers operate much like private communities, situated on spacious, landscaped acreage.
 In addition to the above, they include administrative offices, recreational halls, auditoriums, cafeterias, laundries, power plants, and maintenance shops.
 In recent years, the latest in Life Safety Code features have been installed in all structures which accommodate patients.
 Expansion and growth are evident at the Centers as continual construction is underway building new additions, cafeterias, offices and other such needed arrangements.
 A continual review of these facilities is made to ensure that each meets current safety and fire codes.

 (Effective 06-01-2009 Veterans 70% or greater service connected will receive full cost of care at any Oklahoma Veterans Center)

 Director of Homes

-Shawn currently serves as the Director of Homes for the Oklahoma Department of Veterans Affairs, as well as, the Administrator for the Ardmore Veterans Center.
+Shawn currently serves as the Director of Homes for the Oklahoma Department of Veterans Affairs.
 He began his career with the ODVA in May 2015.
 He holds a Bachelors degree in Biological Health Sciences and is a licensed Long Term Care Administrator.